Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 Cons:

-Regarding reading, modifying, or deleting entities, Repositories, and Factories are similar.
-On the other hand, factories are mainly used for building new entities.
+Repositories and factories are similar when it comes to reading, modifying, or deleting entities.
+However, factories are mainly used for building new entities.
 Repositories support Soap/Rest API as part of the service contracts- interface.

 It’s a bit different when applying these methods: